molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 * reshaping and summarization of JSON using [projections](#projections)
 * [editing of JSON](#editing-with-assignment-expressions)

-The formal description of the language in pseudo-Backus-Naur form is in ["RemesPath language spec.txt"](/docs/RemesPath%20language%20spec.txt).
-I'm not 100% sure this is a formally valid language spec, though.

 ## Indexing and selecting keys ##

 1. `@` selects the entirety of an object or array.